Automattic/wc-calypso-bridge/readme.txt

 * Sync WPCOM coming soon status to LYS #1502
 * Add sync coming soon status from LYS to WPCOM #1503
 * Refactor LYS to use unidirectional data flow #1506
+* Disable launch your store on trial sites #1507

 = 2.5.5 =
 * Add a new class to customize for Stripe from Partner Aware Onboarding #1492